How to EQ Acoustic Guitar

 - 600 – 800 Hz range: Your meaty mid-range sound.
 Reduce this to present a higher tone and better distinguish the guitar from different instruments.

 - 1,000 – 3,500 Hz range: These frequencies can push the guitar to the front of the mix and have an effect on note definition.
 Increase these frequencies when fingerpicking-style guitar and lead (not rhythm) guitar.

 - 3,500 – 12,000 Hz range: It’s all concerning the sparkle.
 This range provides brilliance and might make the guitar leap out.
-This range could be additional broken down into 3.5-5 kHz, 5-8 kHz, and 8-12 kHz.
+This range could be additionally broken down into 3.5-5 kHz, 5-8 kHz, and 8-12 kHz.
 Begin at the 3.5 to 5 kHz range for including that sparkle to the acoustic guitar.
-If you’d like more, leap to the subsequent range and enhance a bit of there.
+If you’d like more, leap to the subsequent range and enhance a bit there.

 Use Busses To Make Mixing Simpler